-Kerry’s Mental Health & Wellbeing Fest
+Kerry Mental Health & Wellbeing Fest

-Since the Fest’s beginning in 2018, the key focus has been on creating awareness of, and scheduling events that empower people to engage with the Five Ways to Wellbeing (Connect | Give | Take Notice | Keep Learning | Be Active).
-Due to the impact of Covid-19 on daily life it is important now more than ever that we support one another’s mental health and create awareness of the Five Ways to Wellbeing.
+Since the Fest’s beginning in 2018, the key focus has been on creating awareness of, and scheduling events that empower people to engage with the ‘Five Ways to Wellbeing’ (Connect | Give | Take Notice | Keep Learning | Be Active) as well as raising awareness of the available supports and services in the county.

-Kerry Mental Health and Wellbeing Fest Committee.
+History of Kerry Mental Health and Wellbeing Fest

 Kerry’s first Health and Wellbeing Week was held in October 2018.
 This project was collaboratively led by the HSE Cork Kerry Community Healthcare through Connecting for Life, and Kerry County Council through Healthy Kerry.
 A dedicated committee of local support services and organisations came together to plan a series of 49 events to celebrate World Mental Health Day, here in Kerry.

 There was something for everyone – from runs to walks, arts and craft to indoor bowls, coffee mornings to movie nights, workplace wellbeing to parenting information, mindfulness to volunteering, wellbeing workshops to seminars on grief and loss.
 Hundreds of people participated in the events throughout the week and feedback from participants was positive.